Xceptance/rest-load-test-suite/README.md

 Main parts of the test suite are the test scenarios source code, test configuration and test data as well as (automatically generated) test results.

 General organization of the test suite's source code is described in the following section.
-The test suite comes as a maven project.
+The test suite comes as a Maven project.
 Use your preferred IDE to import the project and run the test suite without further modification.

 Test case and suite configuration is available in the directory `/config`.
 Likewise test data and further configuration is available in the directory `/config/data`.
 Configuration and data of the test suite adheres to some concepts described in later sections of this document.